-This quaint picturesque pub stands at the junction of Queens Street & Full Street part of which was known as Nanny Tags Lane.
+The Dolphin dates back to 1530a.d, the time of Henry VIII.
+It was constructed a good thirty years before even potatoes and tobacco were introduced to the country!
+The quaint picturesque pub stands at the junction of Queens Street and Full Street, part of which was known as Nanny Tags Lane.